meteoscientific/website/README.md

 # MeteoScientific Website

 Welcome to the official repository for the MeteoScientific website, built using [Docusaurus](https://docusaurus.io/).
-This site provides documentation and guides for using the [MeteoScientific Chirpstack Console](https://console.meteoscientific.com/front/) run by Disk91.
+This site provides documentation and guides for using the [MeteoScientific Chirpstack Console](https://console.meteoscientific.com/front/).

 ## Overview